Paenemarmota: Description

-Although some of its features are primitive, in general morphology it resembles the ground squirrels of the genus Spermophilus.
+Although some of its features are primitive, in general morphology it resembles the ground squirrels of the genus Spermophilus sensu lato, such as Urocitellus undulatus.
 The large upper and lower fourth premolars are proportionally very large, a feature shared with modern marmots.
 The large fourth premolars are exceptions to the general evolutionary trend in the ground squirrels and only in Paenemarmota and the living Marmota are these teeth larger than the first molars.